 The Downsides to Storing Jalebi

-- You must know whether the jalebi or fermented or not to store properly
+- You must know whether the jalebi or fermented or not to store it properly.

 - Are there really any downsides to having a sweet treat at your fingertips?